Brobit/42xEsadhar/readme.md

 - [ ] put a cooldown on the camera chamgement
 - [ ] make an annimation on the camera movement with gsap
 - [ ] put a cooldown on the level changement
+- [ ] implement the respawn of the ennemy

 bug :